porn-records/Porn-Records/README.md

 Please do use our [Support board][support] for any non Blacklist rules questions

+**NOTE**: When you first starts to commit issues, the [akismet][akismet] unfortunately very fast to mark you as a spammer, but don't this includes everyone even admin accounts.

+When this happens, please add this 'Ping @spirillen, i've got mark as spam` to this [issue](https://mypdns.org/mypdns/support/-/issues/268) and we will get your account back on track.

 | Category              | Commit issue                                                                                        |
 | :-------------------- | :-------------------------------------------------------------------------------------------------- |
 | Adult contents        | https://mypdns.org/my-privacy-dns/porn-records/-/issues/new?issuable_template=Adult_contents        |